 While you might be susceptible to traumas and triggers that you’ve inherited, you also have access to helpful traits and resources from previous generations.
 Even though you can’t change your DNA, by making changes to your internal and external environment you can turn on and off the expression of certain genes.

-By addressing intergenerational trauma, this changes your orientation in life.
+Addressing intergenerational trauma changes your orientation in life.
 When you resolve trauma, you won’t be as intensely reactive to triggering situations because you will no longer be oriented around unresolved pain from the past.
-In turn, this will enable you to reorient around your family’s most productive genetic tendencies, such as resilience and fortitude.
+In turn, this will enable you to reorient around your ancestors' most productive genetic tendencies, such as resilience and fortitude.

 How to Heal Intergenerational Trauma